jadeforrest/blog/content/posts/2023-06-22--fast-agile/index.md

 description: "An introduction to FAST agile, describing how it works and what the tradeoffs of adopting it are"
 ---

 [FAST agile](https://www.fastagile.io/method) is the most interesting organizational practice I've learned about in a while.
 Today I share what FAST agile is, and explore whether it's worth experimenting with.
-Tl;dr?
+TL;DR?
 Quite compelling, but still experimental.

 <re-img src="surfing.jpg"></re-img>